📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Charity/Non Profit

 PI Contribution The project was designed together with MSF, with the idea that the simulation would be applied to Ebola.
-I have attended a number of meetings with a subgroup within MSF called eHealth-Epidemiology-Public-Health Intelligence (eEPH, formerly EPHI) regarding the model and how it might be used to deal with Covid-19.
+Early on in the project, I attended a number of meetings with a subgroup within MSF called eHealth-Epidemiology-Public-Health Intelligence (eEPH, formerly EPHI) regarding the model and how it might be used to deal with Covid-19.
+The group has since been renamed, and I now sit in on a weekly meeting of the Manson Unit to review the activities of the group and maintain a sense of current issues.
+I also have access to the office and can meet with others there.

 Collaborator Contribution At the encouragement of the eEPH team, I focused more intensively upon the application of the model to Covid-19 problems rather than questions of the spread of Ebola.